AlmasB/CI628/tutorials.md

 1. Check you are keeping up with the workload and know what needs to be done and when.
 If in doubt, ask!
 1. Pick a multiplayer game you've played recently.
 Read about its implementation, specifically with respect to how they handle multiplayer data.
 1. Find a YouTube or GDC video on multiplayer programming.
 Watch it fully and write 2-3 sentence summary of what you took away from that video in your report.
-1. (advanced, optional) Check SDL_net [example demos](https://www.libsdl.org/projects/SDL_net/docs/demos/) and read through the code.
+1. (advanced, optional) Check SDL_net [API](https://wiki.libsdl.org/SDL_net/CategoryAPI) and read through the code.
 Is there something interesting, is there something you can use to potentially modify the assignment game?

 ---